intona/json-parser/README.md

   removed entirely (the parser will then accept inf/nan).
 - In addition, it uses some simple string functions, which should not pose any trouble.
-- The only required C11 feature that is not available in C99 is the use of the _Alignof operator.
-If you do not have a C11 compiler, replace it with 4 or 8 (depending on "double" alignment requirements), or 1 if your target architecture supports fast unaligned accesses.
+- The only required C11 features that are not available in C99 is the use of the _Alignof operator and the static_assert() statement.
+If you do not have a C11 compiler, change MAX_ALIGN to 8 (or 1 if your target CPU supports fast unaligned accesses) and remove the asserts.
 Adapting to C89 will be harder.
 - json_out.c (not required by the parser) uses stdio's vsnprintf() to format numbers.
 A sufficiently non-bloated libc for embedded use is here: https://github.com/mpaland/printf/